tytydraco/yessleep/out/We_thought_we_had_found_an_abandoned_Teehouse_What_we_found_instead_was_horrifying_.md

 “Asher?”
 I said allowed, assuming he was behind the other side of the tree.

 I crawled inside, and the now stronger smell of vomit and bile assaulted my nostrils, causing me to tear up.
-I made my way all the way around, but he was nowhere to be seen.
+I crawled all the way around, but he was nowhere to be seen.
 My stomach dropped.
 Where could he have gone?
 I looked at the floor and saw the army knife lying there in a puddle of what looked like greasy yellow slime.
 I took a good look at it and then turned my attention towards the tree.

 The same mark I saw before had slime dripping down from the tight crevice with a new small mark above it, looking like a little scab.
 The sight reminded me of the closed mouth of a toothless old person, saliva running down their lips.
 It looked like Asher started carving but didn't finish.
 I just sat there, trying to process what I was looking at.
 Jacob and Trevor were calling out to me, but it didn't register with me.
 A thousand thoughts raced through my head.
 I wanted to throw up.